-Welcome to our lesson about Spanish verbs of change and transformation, also called verbs of becoming.
+Welcome to our grammar lesson about Spanish verbs of change and transformation, also called verbs of becoming.

-Verbs of becoming are those which express a change or transformation.
+Verbs of becoming are those which express a change or transformation in someone or something.

 In this lesson, we will study the most important Spanish verbs of change and becoming, noting their differences so that we can choose the right verb for each sentence.

 The most frequent verbs of becoming in Spanish are: